dataq-instruments/FixWinDaqHeader/README.md

 # Utility for Fixing Common Issues with WinDaq Headers

 If your hard drive is damaged or power is lost during data acquisition, your WinDaq file may become corrupted.
 This can lead to errors such as: "Illegal header value 8 bytes from the start of the file."

-This simple utility is designed to address such issues.
+This ChatGPT generated simple utility is designed to address such issues.
 It examines damaged WinDaq files, adjusts the file size, removes event markers and annotations, and saves a repaired version that you can open and use.

 How to Use